Parvez1993/React_Gym_Website-/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was is my very first basic project in React

+1. The template was inspired from themeforeset http://yogastudio.ancorathemes.com/schedule/
+2. Concepts used: React router dom, styled components, hooks, react bootstrap and other npm.

 ## Available Scripts